Can I dismiss a paternity petition after the father's death?

 Answer:

-(b) the putative father acknowledged paternity of the child in open court; or,
+• (b) he acknowledged paternity in court;

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.